Fraunhofer-AISEC/cmc/doc/Architecture.md

 might be split onto different servers (e.g. a CA server and an internal metadata server).

 __attestedtls:__
 The *attestedtls* package provides an exemplary protocol which shows how a connection between two parties can be performed using remote attestation.
 After a tls connection is established, additional steps are performed to obtain and verify the attestation reports from the respective communication partner.
 Only then is the connection provided to the server / client.

-__testserver / testclient:__
+__testtool:__
+The *testtool* can generate and verify attestation reports and establish attested TLS connections.
-The *testserver* and *testclient* make use of the attested TLS package and thus services provided by the cmcd to create an attested TLS connection.
-The client can be configured to use one-sided or mutual attestation
+To estblish attestation TLS connections, the testtool makes use of the attested TLS package and thus services provided by the cmcd to create an attested TLS connection.
+The client can be configured to use one-sided or mutual attestation.

 ### Interfaces
 - __CMC Interface:__ A gRPC interface defining services for signing, measuring and verification operations (TLSSign(), TLSCert(), Attest(), Verify())
 - __Measurer Interface:__ One of the golang interfaces a driver can implement.
 It defines the Measure() function
 - __Signer Interfacfe:__ One of the golang interfaces a driver can implement.
 Importantly, it defines access to the crypto.PrivateKey interface for signing oprations as well as the certificates of the associated public key
 - __Device Interface:__ An interface as defined by the used device
 - __aTLS:__ Offers wrappers around the TLS listener and dialer, namely tls.Dial() and net.Listen(), and uses the same function structure.
 It performs additional remote attestation operations after the TLS handshake is complete.
 Only once these are successful is the established connection returned